westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 sequential zone write pointer position will also transition the zone to the *Empty* condition (`BLK_ZONE_COND_EMPTY`).

-The range of zones to reset is defined using the data structure `blk_zone_range` shown below.
+The range of zones targeted for resetting is defined using the data structure `blk_zone_range`, shown below.

 ```c
 /**